 The first thing you should decide before buying your fence is the reason why you want the fence.
 The answer to this question will determine the height, form, and probably the material you use for your fence.
-Answering the question, “Why do I want a fence?” will help you to begin building a mental picture of your preferred fence.
+Understanding your reasons for buying a fence will help you to begin building a mental picture of your preferred fence.

 There are many possible reasons you may want to buy a fence.
 You will likely want a fence that fulfills two or more of the purposes that we’ve discussed so far.
 That’s okay, and it’s one of the reasons to ask this question: to discover why you want to buy a fence.

 There are a lot of fencing materials to consider when asking this question.
 Each fencing material has its pros and cons, as we’ll discuss in a bit.
 Some of the more traditional materials are wood and aluminum.
 However, there are also bamboo, vinyl, and wrought iron fences as well.

 It is important to consider the type of material you will use to fence your home.
 The material you select will affect how effectively your fence fulfills your intended purpose(s).
 So, let’s look at the fencing options available to you: